What’s Hot And What’s Not in the 2019 Tesla Lineup

 The linchpin of Tesla’s lineup (at least until the Model 3 hits full swing) isn’t only their best-sold and most critically acclaimed vehicle, but one of the best luxury sedans on the market as a whole.
 Ever since its arrival in 2012, the Tesla Model S has gone from strength to strength by constantly improving in all relevant fields.
 Technological advancements, larger batteries and longer range, shorter charging times, better performance, etc. You name it, the Model S has improved it.
 Then again, it wouldn’t become one of the most advanced vehicles on the market today had it remained unchanged for more than 5 years.
 The 2019 Tesla Model S pushes the limits even further by bringing a number of new technology upgrades and a fresh design to boot.
 Automatic windshield wipers are one of the upcoming upgrades, while all future units should be offered strictly in a dual-motor all-wheel drive setup as well.
 This also goes for the aforementioned Tesla Model X.

 At the moment, the Model S comes in three different choices.
 The base 75D boasts a range of up to 259 miles.
 The long-distance Tesla Model S 100D offers up to 335 miles on a single charge, while the performance-oriented P100D can take you as far as 315 miles before requiring a recharge.
 The latest in line also accelerates to 60 mph from a standing start in just 2.5 seconds, which renders it faster than most hypercars around.
 Prices amount to $62,700, $82,200, and $123,200 respectively.
 As it is the case with the Model X, the enhanced autopilot with a full self-driving capability is available here as well.
 Despite being arguably the most advanced piece of technology in the automotive industry at the moment, use of Tesla autopilot should be exercised with caution.
 If not for safety’s purposes, then to avoid being fined for reckless driving or worse yet, for riding on a passenger’s seat while leaving the driver’s seat vacant.
+The California company is planning on updating the Model S and Model X’s interiors during 2019 but refreshed models will likely only arrive in time for MY 2020.
+A full makeover, on the other hand, is still not in Tesla’s plans.

 Pros: ludicrous acceleration, luxurious, yet practical feel, great range, advanced tech